-Its latest product line, dubbed Cycle, caters to a gap in the market for period care that is free from gender-normative associations.
-Featuring a range of pads and tampons, Cycle features neutral branding as opposed to feminine cues, to communicate the idea that it is ‘designed for everyone’.
+Its latest product line, Cycle, caters for a gap in the market for period care that is free from gender-normative associations.
+Featuring a range of pads and tampons, Cycle features neutral branding as opposed to feminine cues, to communicate the idea that it is designed for everyone.
 An accompanying campaign video features transgender and non-binary activists and influencers including Kenny Ethan Jones, Jamie Raines and Siufung Law.

-In our Trans-positive beauty and wellness list, we identify the innovators and brands who are leading important conversations in this space.
+In our Trans-positive beauty and wellness list, we identify the innovators and brands that are leading important conversations in this area.

 US – The bank has teamed up with fintech startup Hi55 to offer a salary access card, enabling people to receive their pay as they earn it.

-‘With the easy-to-use card, managed through the Hi app, employees can more easily see and access their salary anytime they’ve earned,’ comments David Brown, founder and CEO of Hi55.
+‘With the easy-to-use card, managed through the Hi app, employees can more easily see and access their salary any time they’ve earned,’ says David Brown, founder and CEO of Hi55.
 ‘This not only helps employees with better budgeting or meeting unexpected shortfalls, it also helps companies to secure the financial health and wellbeing of their workforce.’